Chapter 2 - Mr. Modesto

 “Thank you, K—…” Anon cut himself short.
 It almost slipped out of his tongue, so fast that he did not even realize he had also dropped the “miss” entirely as well.
 “Thank you, Ms. Resnick.”

 Kassandra giggled.
-Anon had an ability to make things appear both as a little detail and as something of profound importance, even if his tone tried to imply there was nothing to it.
-To think they had trouble speaking with him was preposterous, up-close he was a book left out in the open, a puzzle left halfway done.
+Anon had an ability to make things appear both insignificant and profound, even if his tone tried to imply none.
+To think they had trouble talking to him was outrageous; up-close he resembled a book left out in the open, a puzzle left halfway done.
 It had not been a strike of good luck, she was glad her master had stayed with him.

-Afterwards, they both resumed their duties.
-Working in silence until noon arrived and Forrester came to join them, their busy day was over soon without much time to chat.
-The American left with his assistant as per usual, writing over a past routine, leaving Anon to finish what little he had to do by himself.
-Unlike other nights, he knew they went home satisfied with their own work.
-Anon knew he would not get any sleep regardless, but he knew they did, and a thought like it relaxed him quite a bit.
+And to him, the rest of the day passed without much struggle.
+Working in silence until noon came by and Forrester arrived to join them, then doing some more and finally seeing them leave as per usual.
+The American and his assistant had let him write over their past routine something eerily similar, but a lot better.
+He still stayed a little longer, he still had to finish what little he had to do by himself, but unlike other nights, he knew they went home satisfied with their own work.
+Anon would not get any sleep regardless, but he knew they did, and a thought like that relaxed him quite a bit.